Baldwin at War

 On April 10, 1917, three explosions tore through the Eddystone Ammunition Corporation plant in which 380 workers, mostly women, were packing shrapnel shells with black powder.
 The death toll would rise to 133 over the next few weeks.
 The explosions, according to BLW president Samuel Vauclain, were "planned and executed by maliciously inclined person or persons," although his immediate statement may have been to deter suspicion of poor plant oversight.
 The final cause of the explosions remains unknown, but was likely a tragic accident.

-Of the victims of the explosion, 55 were not identifiable and were buried in a mass grave in Chester Rural Cemetery.
-Twelve thousand mourners attended the service.
+Of the victims of the explosion, 55 were not identifiable and were buried in a mass grave in nearby Chester Rural Cemetery.
+Twelve thousand mourners attended the service, including officers from Baldwin Locomotive Works.

 Portion of 1917 Sanborn insurance map showing the Baldwin plant in the future Baldwin Park, built in 1916 as a munitions factory.
 These were fire insurance maps, so the black dots represent fire hydrants, with DH marking double hydrants.
 There were five hydrants at each Hamilton Street intersection.
 On the east side of Noble Street there is another hydrant next to the 550-gallon underground gasoline tank.